License GuideSOC 29-1127

 How to Get a Speech-Language Pathologist License.

-You'll follow a consistent path across all 51 states, though details shift by location.
+You'll follow a similar path in most states.
 Start with accredited education, then pass a national or state exam.
 Next comes supervised experience under a licensed professional.
-You'll complete a background check before receiving your license.
-After that, you maintain your credential through continuing education between renewals.
-Hour requirements, degree levels, and experience minimums differ from state to state, so verify your specific state's rules early.
+You'll undergo a background check, and once licensed, you'll complete continuing education before each renewal.
+The specific requirements shift by state, hours, degree levels, and experience minimums aren't uniform across all 51.
+Check your state's board for exact details.

 1